PeterLu7799/documents/AppleML/Apple Machine Learning.md

 ## Sound

+* Sound classification (iOS 13.0+)

 Analyze streamed and file-based audio to classify it as a particular type.
+The framework performs its analysis using a Core ML model trained by an MLSoundClassifier

 ## Core Image